• Skip to primary navigation

 For this air fryer pumpkin seeds recipe, I kept the ingredient list short, sweet, and savory for an almost chip-like taste you’re going to love.
 Here’s everything you’ll need:

-• Pumpkin seeds – Make sure your pumpkin seeds have been thoroughly cleaned and are free of pulp!
+• Pumpkin seeds – Make sure to thoroughly clean them so that they are free of pulp!

 ingredients for air fryer pumpkin seeds